-Weedkiller Usage, Storage & Disposal
+Weedkiller Usage, Storage & Safe Disposal

 Weedkillers are chemicals specifically designed to control common garden weeds.
 They are manufactured according to very strict rules and regulations, and each will differ depending on their purpose and the weed they are intended to control.
 Use plant protection products safely and always read the label and product information before use.